amansjot/finance-app/README.md

 ---

-Usage: In this program, the user is able to record spendings and earnings, view spendings and earnings, and see recommendations for their financial expenditures.
-The values they input are tracked in a database "expenses" and managed with SQLite.
+Usage: In this program, the user is able to record spendings and earnings and view spendings and earnings to better understand their habits.
+The values they input are tracked in databases "expenses" and "earnings" and managed with SQLite.
 The user can interact with the program using any Command Line Interface (optimized for PyCharm).